jozu-ai/kitops/README.md

 * 🏭 **[Versioning](https://kitops.ml/docs/cli/cli-reference.html#kit-tag):** Each ModelKit is tagged so everyone knows which dataset and model work together.
 * 🤖 **[Automation]](https://github.com/marketplace/actions/setup-kit-cli):** Pack or unpack a ModelKit locally or as part of your CI/CD workflow for testing, integration, or deployment.
 * 🔒 **[Tamper-proofing](https://kitops.ml/docs/modelkit/spec.html):** Each ModelKit package includes a SHA digest for itself, and every artifact it holds.
-* ✅ **Self-verifying:** ModelKits are checked for validity and tampering before and after every action.
 * 🌈 **[Standards-based](https://kitops.ml/docs/modelkit/compatibility.html):** Store ModelKits in any container or artifact registry.
 * 🥧 **[Simple syntax](https://kitops.ml/docs/kitfile/kf-overview.html):** Kitfiles are easy to write and read, using a familiar YAML syntax.
 * 😻 **No GPU or internet:** Kit doesn't require GPUs, internet connectivity, your email, or favourite limb.
 It's a free tool you can use anywhere.